Print This Bible Study

 Insofar as his eternal destiny is concerned, it could never make one iota of difference which direction he takes.
 But, insofar as the hope of his calling — the purpose for his salvation — is concerned, it would make every difference.

 Hebrews 6:7, 8 presents man with a dual capacity in this realm.
 That is, he possesses the capacity to go in either direction.
-Thus, not only contextually, but textually as well, it is evident that the passage is dealing only with those who have passed "from death unto life."
-Those remaining "dead in trespasses and sins" do not possess this dual capacity and cannot be in view at all.
+Thus, both textually and contextually, it is evident that the passage is dealing only with those who have passed “from death to life.”
+Those remaining “dead in trespasses and sins” do not possess this dual capacity and cannot be in view at all.

-(Man must be made alive "spiritually" [John 3:6] because "God is Spirit: and they that worship Him must worship Him in spirit and in truth" [John 4:24; NASB, NIV].
-Consequently, in order for man to find himself in a non-alienated state once again, he must, through divine intervention (for he himself is powerless to act), be restored "spiritually"; and this can be accomplished only through the spiritual birth from above.
+(Man must be made alive “spiritually,” for “God is spirit: and they that worship him must worship him in spirit and in truth” [John 4:24; NASB, NIV].
+Consequently, in order for man to find himself in a non-alienated state once again, he must, through divine intervention [for he himself is powerless to act], be restored “spiritually”; and this can be accomplished only through the spiritual birth from above.

 John 4:24 has nothing to do with God in a physical sense, as the verse is often understood [stating, on the basis of this verse, that God does not have a physical existence].
-The word "spirit" is anarthrous in the Greek text, referring to God's character rather than to His identity.
-The expression is used in the same sense as another expression by John, "God is love" [1 John 4:16].
+The word “spirit” is anarthrous [no article before the word] in the Greek text, referring to God’s character [His essence, His being] rather than to His identity.
+The expression is used in the same sense as another expression by John, “God is love” [1 John 4:16].
 And the latter has no more to do with the physical than the former, or vice versa.
-Both refer to God's character.
+Both refer to God’s character.

-This is the reason that the natural man finds himself alienated from God.
-He, within the framework of his character, acts in the "natural"; and that is the only sphere in which it is possible for him to act.
-But God, within the framework of His character, acts in the "spiritual," never the "natural."
+The preceding, as well, shows the reason why the natural man finds himself alienated from God.
+He, within the framework of his character, acts in the “natural,” for that is the only sphere in which it is possible for him to act.
+But God, within the framework of His character, acts in the “spiritual,” never the “natural.”
 And one is totally incompatible with the other.
 Ishmael cannot act within the sphere occupied by Isaac.
 It is impossible.

 Thus, the "natural man" cannot worship God "in spirit and in truth"; nor can he exercise "faith," apart from which it is impossible to please God [Hebrews 11:6].
 Only the person having experienced the spiritual birth from above is in a position to do either.

-And for this reason Scripture is filled with spiritual lessons, exhortations, and warnings concerning the overall matter surrounding the Christians' calling.
-And herein, as well, is the reason for the necessity of proper spiritual growth unto maturity, for redeemed man lives within the sphere of which ever nature is cultivated, nurtured, and fed.)
+And for this reason Scripture is filled with spiritual lessons, exhortations, and warnings concerning the overall matter surrounding the Christians’ calling.
+And herein, as well, lies the reason for the necessity of proper spiritual growth to maturity, for redeemed man invariably lives within the sphere of which ever nature is cultivated, nurtured, and fed.)

 Blessings from God